OneSila/OneSilaHeadless/OneSila/sales_channels/integrations/README.md

 10. **Testing & Sanity Check**
     - Write a quick Django shell script to instantiate your mixin and factories, call .run(), and verify the Shopify API sees your test product.
     - Add any admin registrations or serializers as needed.

+## Help / Tips & Tricks

+- **Magic failure of factories?**: Ensure the products you're testing with are assigned to the a sales channel view.
+Often the reason is silent failure of the pre-flight checks, which stops the factory from running without any feedback.